Skip to navigation

 The only way to get to Taman Negara is to take a boat up the Sungai Temering

-Malaysian place names are fairly uninspired.
-From Muddy Confluence I went to National Park; yes, Taman Negara literally means 'Park National', a whoppingly original name for a National Park, don't you think?
-I wondered if I'd soon be crossing River Sungai on my way up Mt Gunung on beautiful Pulau Island...
+Malaysian place names can be surprisingly uninspired.
+From Muddy Confluence I travelled to National Park; yes, Taman Negara literally means 'Park National', a whoppingly original name for a National Park, don't you think?
+I wonder if I'll soon be crossing the River Sungai on my way to Mt Gunung on beautiful Pulau Island...

 Kuala Tahan